accordproject/vscode-extension/CONTRIBUTING.md

 5. Install and restart VSCode
 6. Open a .cto or .ergo file

-### Travis CI build

-Developers no longer need a manual build, once you have created a pull request from your private Github repository.
-The build will be automatically performed by Travis.
-A successful build will create an installable VSIX file on the build machine.
-The public release version number is defined in the package.json file.
-The 3 package.json files should all have the same version number (root/client and server).

 #### Publish Release

 Below are steps for publishing a release.